CONTACT DETAILS & RATES | ADVENTURES | TRANSFERS | ACCOMMODATION | NEWS & EVENTS | TOURS & TRAILS | 4X4 EVENTS CLUB

 On one auspicious occasion the magistrate – who was aware of the “illegal” trade and didn’t mind the odd tipple himself – pointedly asked Liebnitz why he didn’t sell liquor.
 “Who will look after the tollgate while I’m gone for a week fetching a piece of paper?” came the arch reply.
 At the truth and logic of this the magistrate relented and handed over the necessary forms, which were duly signed and witnessed.
 History doesn’t record whether the first “Happy Hour” in GRASKOP’s history happened before GRASKOP was even a town!

 As the new century wore on it became obvious that an alternative to the expensive transport involving transport-riders, feed, tolls and wagons etc. was required.
 A railway spur from Nelspruit, through Sabie and onto “ the farm GRASKOP” was begun early in 1910.
 This railway line was completed and ready for the opening ceremony on 18th June 1914.
 Excerpts from the “S.A.
 RAILWAYS AND HARBOURS MAGAZINE” of June 1914 (reprinted with kind permission of THE TRANSNET HERITAGE FOUNDATION LIBRARY).
 “The line is a branch from Nelspruit to ….
 Graskop farm, situated about 9 miles (14,5 km) from Pilgrims Rest and 20 miles (32 km) from Sabie.
 The present terminus is a spot on an open veld with not half-a dozen houses within a radius of 3 miles (5 km), but round which is proposed to form a government township.
-All Pilgrims Rest wended their way down to the railway station, where the first train was to arrive at 2.30, but owing to delays, it did not steam in until 3.15.
+All people in Pilgrims Rest wended their way down to the railway station, where the first train was to arrive at 2.30, but owing to delays, it did not steam in until 3.15.
 It was wonderful how the crowd of some two hundred persons managed to get out, for, owing to roads not being completed it took two and a quarter hours for the town to drive out from Pilgrims Rest.
 The station was prettily decorated with flags, and the scene was pretty and full of life.”

 GRASKOP was declared a township later in the year.